Table of contents of the article:

 Are you paying $ 5 / month for shared hosting on Godaddy or Dreamhost?
 Why should you expect ANY performance to pay so little?
 It is not May You can get decent performance for this budget.
 This is due to the nature of the shared hosting itself: your website performance depends on low-end hardware and the popularity of websites hosted by other clients on the same server.
 This is not the case with VPS servers, or better still with Dedicated Servers.

-Pagespeed Will Insights and GTmetrix tell you your hosting is not good?
+Will PageSpeed Insights and GTmetrix tell you your hosting is bad?
 No, they won't.
 They'll make you do all those stupid client-side optimizations in vain - those things that for sites like WordPress and Magento, don't make much sense.
 Because their performance is tied by servers, servers and nothing but servers.

 Upgrading to the Virtual Private Server (VPS) hosting plan is just the first step in getting a well-executed website.